-Most students do choose to bring cell phones with them.
+Students should bring cell phones with them.
 In addition to this method, your child will receive a book the first day of the camp that includes all of the emergency phone numbers (you should contact your child and exchange these numbers or get them at registration).
-In addition, your child will have a dormitory phone number for the room they are in (you should get that number as well).
 In the worst case, you can call the dorm debate office (the number for that office is also in the books as well as on the main page of our website once the camp starts).

 How do I send mail?